ArtyomKaltovich/ratestask/README.md

 > http requests to API, and
 > for now nox doesn't support shared virtual environments,
 > so every check will use their own ones.
-> So such command can take some time.
+> So such commands can take some time.